 While we do not detect three-way relationships between the whole composition of gut bacteriota, helminth and pathogenic bacteria communities, we highlight strong pairwise associations between helminth community and gut bacteriota.
-The former pattern might be explained by the fact that the pathogenic bacteria detected here do not constitute a functional community, in particular because their ecological niche can be very different.
+The former pattern might be explained by the fact that the pathogenic bacteria detected here do not constitute a functional community.
+The main reason is that their ecological niche can be very different.
 For example, hemotrophic Mycoplasma parasitizes erythrocytes (Alabi et al., 2020) while Borrelia disseminates through the bloodstream and/or lymphatic system to invade and colonize various tissue (Zeidner et al., 2001).

 The strong associations between gastro-intestinal helminths and gut bacteriota may be interpreted under two perspectives.
-First, the strong positive associations between the diversity of helminth community and gut bacteriota might corroborate the hypothesis and experimental evidence showing that helminths have the capacity to maintain higher gut microbiota diversity and may represent gut homoeostasis (Kreisinger et al., 2015).
+First, the strong positive associations between the diversity of helminth community and gut bacteriota might corroborate the hypothesis.
+Besides, experimental evidence showed that helminths have the capacity to maintain higher gut microbiota diversity and may represent gut homoeostasis (Kreisinger et al., 2015).
 Indeed, low-intensity, chronic helminth infections are commonly linked to high microbial diversity and predominance of bacteria typically associated with gut health (Peachey et al., 2017).
 Nevertheless, this interpretation has to be taken cautiously as the diversity of both communities was strongly influenced by the localities of sampling.
 The environment might therefore shape similarly gut bacteriota and helminth community diversity.

-Second significant associations between helminth community and gut bacteriota composition - which remain significant even when potential geographic confounding effects were removed - may be linked to the fact that both communities reside in the same environmental niche (host intestines).
-From there, they likely experience similar selection pressure (e.g., host immune responses), with potentially strong interactions and reciprocal influence expected between them, which could shape their composition (Glendinning et al., 2014).
-Unfortunately, the causal processes behind these gut microbiota and helminths interactions are complex, multifaceted and difficult to assess, in particular because experimental studies can only focus on single helminth infections– while interactions between/within community are the rule within the host organism.
+Second, significant associations between helminth community and gut bacteriota composition – which remain significant even when potential geographic confounding effects were removed – may be linked to the fact that both communities reside in the same environmental niche (host intestines).
+From there, they likely experience similar selection pressure (e.g., host immune responses) which could shape their composition (Glendinning et al., 2014).
+One could expect therefore potentially strong interactions and reciprocal influence between them, Unfortunately, the causal processes behind these gut microbiota and helminths interactions are complex, multifaceted and difficult to assess.
+This intricacy is amplified by the fact that experimental studies mostly focus on single helminth infections while interactions between/within community are the rule within host organisms.
 The field of microbiota research would thus benefit from taking into account the whole composition of gastro intestinal helminth community rather than single helminth infections only.

 In this study, we also highlight a large number of species-specific associations between helminths infections and members of the gut bacteriota.
-High-intensity, acute helminth infections may correlate with changes in hosts gut microbiota, through direct and indirect (immune or other processes such as malnutrition) interactions (Peachey et al., 2017).
-Nevertheless, up to now, the patterns of shifts in gut bacteriota associated with helminth infections remain hardly predictable.
-Research that addressed this issue, using laboratory or wild animals, have provided variable and sometimes even contradictory conclusions, even for single host-helminth models.
+High-intensity, acute helminth infections may correlate with changes in hosts gut microbiota, through direct and indirect interactions (e.g., immune or other processes such as malnutrition ; Peachey et al., 2017).
+Nevertheless, the patterns of shifts in gut bacteriota associated with helminth infections remain hardly predictable so far.
+As such, research works addressing this issue with laboratory or wild animals have provided variable, and sometimes even contradictory conclusions.
+Most surprising is that these inconsistent patterns are also found when focusing on single host-helminth models.
 A potential explanation is that these infection-associated microbiota shifts could depend on the presence of other helminths and the duration of infection (Sabey et al., 2021).
 Local interactions between helminths and between helminths and gut bacteria could mediate changes in infection outcomes as well as the gut bacteria and helminth populations themselves (Glendinning et al., 2014).

 Conclusion